SparkMindsJSC/interview/README.md

 ## Tech Requirements

-- Use the LTS version of Java 17 and React 18
+- Use the LTS version of NodeJS and React 18

 ## Instructions